Yellow-bellied slider: Movement

+Feeding behavior

 The slider is considered a diurnal turtle; it feeds mainly in the morning and frequently basks on shore, on logs, or while floating, during the rest of the day.
 At night, it sleeps on the bottom or on the surface near brush piles.
 Highest densities of sliders occur where algae blooms and aquatic macrophytes are abundant and are of the type that form dense mats at the surface, such as Myriophyllum spicatum and lily pads (Nymphaeaceae).
 Dense surface vegetation provides cover from predators and supports high densities of aquatic invertebrates and small vertebrates, which offer better foraging than open water.

+Hatchlings are primarily carnivorous and feed on insects, spiders, crustaceans, and tadpoles.
+Adults prefer a more high-protein diet but can sustain a vegetative diet.
+Adult diets consist of leaves, stems, roots, fruits, larger invertebrates, small fish, tadpoles, and frogs.